 For instance, most retailers teach employees that their first duty is to “serve” the customer.
 However, customer service must not harm the business or employees.
 Thus, the employee’s duty to the company is considered higher than her duty to the customer.

-In addition, most businesses have lists of behaviors forbidden to employees even in the pursuit of customer service.
-For example, employees are required to obey the law, and avoid actions like lying.
+Besides, most businesses have lists of behaviors forbidden to employees, even in the pursuit of customer service.
+For example, employees are required to obey the law and avoid actions like lying.
 Therefore, those companies are really following Rule Utilitarianism.

 The company follows a set of rules because the rules are considered “good for business.”
-For instance, a restaurant follows the health codes to avoid legal problems and to keep diners healthy and coming back for more meals.
+For instance, a restaurant follows the health codes to avoid legal problems and to keep diners healthy.

 [Related Article: How To Make Great Decisions 17 Step Checklist]

 Even though they do not admit it, most business leaders follow what is known as Pragmatic Ethics, or Pragmatism.
 However, the same leaders often require their employees to practice Rule Utilitarianism; or Duty-Based Ethics, on the job.

 Pragmatic Ethics is based on three basic assumptions, codified by the American philosopher John Dewey.
 Those assumptions are: